-This exercise will work the sides of your abdominal muscles, known as the obliques.
+This exercise will work the sides of your abdominals, known as the oblique muscles.
 Just like with the knee lifts, you can work up to sets of 10 or 12 reps, and you can try it standing up once you feel like you’re ready for a new challenge.

 This maneuver is a little more difficult.
 You’ll start by lying down on the floor on your back.
 Now lift your feet off the ground and bend your knees into a 90 degree angle.
 Lift your arms so you’re pointing directly at the ceiling.

 Once you’re in this base position, pull your belly button in towards your spine to engage the core (just like with abdominal bracing) and lower one foot towards the floor.
 Keep your knee bent the whole time.
 Once you’ve touched the ground, lift your leg back up into its original position, and then repeat with the other leg.

 There are a few variations on this exercise you can do to make it a little easier or harder.
 It may be a little easier if you bring your arm above your head instead of lowering your legs.
 Do one arm at a time, and keep your legs raised the whole time.